hammadmlk/BlackoutApp/readme.md

 6) click on retrieveDOM bookmarklet.
 TADA! the saved blackout state is back.

-#More
+#Notes

-For now it can save just one DOM state at a time.
+For now the WS server can save just one DOM state at a time.

 Tested with chrome only.